habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 Now register the backup object and assign it to the local storage made in the [[Wakame-vdc install guide|install-guide]].

 This image is compressed with gzip to save space.
 In order to properly manage its disk space usage, Wakame-vdc needs to know both the compressed size and uncompressed size of the image.
 These translate to the *size* and *allocation-size* options respectively.
+The $() expressions in the examples below will insert the correct information, assuming it was collected as in the example steps above.

     backupobject add \
       --uuid bo-customimage \